Key takeaways

 Why so many women notice cherry angiomas around the same time

-If you have asked this question, you are in good company.
-The 35-to-55 window is when most women first notice cherry angiomas, and it is also the window when perimenopause and menopause are happening.
-That is not a coincidence in the research literature; it is one of the most consistent patterns about who gets them.
+It is timing, not coincidence.
+The 35-to-55 window is when most women first notice cherry angiomas, and it is the same window when perimenopause and menopause are happening.
+That overlap is one of the most consistent patterns in the research about who gets them.

-Two forces are working at once during these years.
-Age itself is the clearest, most established factor in cherry angiomas: the count climbs steadily after thirty regardless of anything else.
+Two forces work at once during these years.
+Age itself is the clearest, most established factor: the count climbs steadily after thirty regardless of anything else.
 Hormonal shifts overlap that timeline.
-Separating "is it age" from "is it hormones" is genuinely hard, because both move together.
-Researchers acknowledge this openly.
+Separating "is it age" from "is it hormones" is genuinely hard because both move together, and researchers acknowledge this openly.

 What the science actually says about hormones and cherry angiomas